isaacwashere/react-recipes-app/README.md

 ***THIS WILL NOT RUN WITHOUT YOUR OWN FOOD2FORK API KEY***

-To run on your machine, you must first obtain a free Food2Fork API Key from Edamam.
+To run on your machine, you must first obtain a free Food2Fork API Key.
 You can get the API key from: https://www.food2fork.com/about/api.
 Please keep in mind, last I checked, the API only allows 50 calls PER DAY.

 #### Running the App - Instructions